TianDongL/Blind_watermark_Comfyui/README.md

 A powerful blind watermark plugin for ComfyUI that allows you to embed and extract invisible watermarks in images using frequency domain techniques (DWT-DCT-SVD).

+This project is based on https://github.com/guofei9987/blind_watermark.git Production, thank you for the big shot's open source

 ## Features